Mooophy/CLRS/ch02/README.md

 I and M and T -> loop invariant holds
 ```

- * Loop invariant and its proof for lines 1-4
+ * c.
+Loop invariant and its proof for lines 1-4
 ```cpp
 Loop invariant:
   Prior to each iteration of the for loop,